oneam/Shuffle/README.md

 * ShuffleApplicationTest tests ensure that Shuffle accepts and processes valid input.
 * ShufflerTest ensures that the output produced by Shuffle is correct and suitably shuffled.

 Code coverage results can be viewed by opening `build/reports/jacoco/test/html/index.html`.
-This data is a reflection of the data reported by Codecov above.
+This data is a reflection of the data reported by [Codecov.io](https://codecov.io/github/oneam/Shuffle/coverage.svg?branch=master).